makrmark/anonamaze-static/_features/strong-encryption.markdown

 title: Strong Encryption
 description: Your sensitive data is stored locally on our servers using strong encryption (AES).
 keywords:
+cta: to protect your sensitive information with the power of strong encryption.
 order: 7
 ---

 # Your Sensitive Information, Secured.
+**Stay safe, stay secure with AnonAmaze.**

 At AnonAmaze, we take the security and privacy of your data seriously.
 That's why we implement strong encryption measures to safeguard your sensitive information.
 Our encryption method of choice is Advanced Encryption Standard (AES), a widely recognized and trusted encryption algorithm.